tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Before_her_family_find_me_first.md

 -

-“Penn?”
+“Penn?
+Can you get up?"

 Astrid’s voice was in my mind, and I wasn’t sure how.
 I don’t think I could.
 With my face pressed against wet grass, I instantly knew my injuries.
-Sprained wrist, a pretty stab wound on my leg.
+Sprained wrist, a pretty bad stab wound on my leg.
 Those words meant nothing to me.

 What I did wonder was why I was lying in grass.
 Where was my bed?
 My body felt like it was twisted like a pretzel.
 “Penn!”
 The voice became a screech.
 “Get up!
 You have half a minute until respawn.
 Are you going to spend it waiting to die?!
 Come on, on your feet!”